Theater & Dance

 Clean Improv Comedy Show

-Clean Improv Comedy Show (improv comedy) 60 minutes
+Clean Improv Comedy Show (family friendly) 60 minutes

 Have you ever been to an improv show and thought, “I’d love to bring my parents or my 10 year old, but it’s just not clean enough for them”?
 Well, now we’ve got you covered!
 Theatre 99 is presenting a one hour hilarious short form show that is clean as a whistle.
 No need to take cover from “F” bombs.
 This show is chock-full of fun and is just as side-splittingly funny as what you’ve come to expect here at Theatre 99.
 All improv – all based on your suggestions.